CityScrolls logo Explore Venice ›

 Virtual Tours

-As impressive as they are, you might not be entirely sure if these 11 museums and galleries are worth a visit.
+As impressive as they may look, you might be wondering whether these 13 museums and galleries are truly worth your time.

-Luckily, they offer virtual tours, letting you take a peek inside before deciding.
+Thankfully, many offer virtual tours, so you can peek inside before deciding.

 1